User guide

 profile_summary.yml

 Logs are be printed in the console and saved in the installation folder.
-To show the saved logs from the latest profiler workflow run, visit the Databricks workspace UI or execute the following command:
+You can display the logs from the latest profiler workflow run by executing:

 databricks labs dqx logs --workflow profiler